code-423n4/code-contests/contests/03-basedloans/README.md

 ## About The Code
 ### Overview
 Based Loans is a fork of Compound with unique parameterization that enables new functionality in the marketplace.
-The Based Loans protocol is owned and maintained by the community through the Based Loans Ownership ($BLO) token.
+The Based Loans protocol is owned and maintained by the community through the Based Loans Ownership (BLO) token.

 ### How It Works
 Overall, Based Loans works the same way as Compound v2 does.
 However, there are two quite significant changes that could introduce vulnerabilities to the code base: